KalicoCrew/kalico/docs/MPC.md

 >  [!note]
 >
-> DEV COMMENT: Smoothing =  .25 value is from Marlin, I think it actually needs to be higher because Marlin runs their MPC at higher refresh rate. try 0.4375 maybe.
->
-> Marlin updates it's model at 6hz and klipper at 3.3hz.
+> DEV COMMENT: The smoothing parameter is set to .25 by default which is inherited from Marlin.
+The current reccomendation is to set smoothing: 0.4375 to allow for faster model updates.

 ## Example configuration block